 Opposition: The step before Registration in the application process is “Publication” whereby another party can protest the Registration on grounds that it will harm the other person’s existing trademark, usually through Confusion.
 Also, the challenging party can cite other grounds such as the Mark being too descriptive or mis-descriptive, or too generic.

 Cancellation: Or, if the “offending” trademark already has been registered, a challenging party can begin a procedure to Cancel it for similar reasons.
 And there isn’t a timeline although after five years, the grounds become narrower.

 Concurrent Registration: A Concurrent Use is where one or more Applicants seeks a restricted registration, with conditions and limitations fixed by the Board, as to the mode or place of use of the Applicant’s Mark or the goods and/or services on or in connection with which the mark is used; restrictions are generally to claimed geographic areas of use.
 This can happen when two people have or want the same trademarked name, for the same type of goods or services but they limit one or both of them to how or where they can use it.

 What TTAB Does and Does Not?

 TTAB does not award damages.
 TTAB does not determine trademark infringement claims.
 TTAB does not award damages or attorney fees.
-TTAB does not advances to go or collect $200 dollars (anyone remember Monopoly?).
+TTAB does not "advance to go or collect $200 dollars" (anyone remember Monopoly?).

 So what does it do?
 TTAB *only* determines who gets to Register the trademark; it doesn’t even make a decision on who gets to use it.
 That’s it.